plotly/plotly.github.io/_posts/fundamentals/2016-08-12-how-to-add-collaborators-in-Plotly-2.md

    sub-steps:
     - copy: "If the owner of the plot has opted to notify you by via email, you'll receive one, stating that they want to share a plot with you and wish to collaborate.
 You'll be given a link of where you can view the plot.
 You can then click on the 'Edit' icon on the top right corner to edit the plot."
       img: "![Edit](../static/images/collaboration-doc/collaborator-edit.png)"
-    - copy: "Otherwise, all shared plots and grids can be viewed on the ['Organize'](https://plot.ly/organize/home) page, by clicking on the 'Shared with me' tab on the left-hand side, as seen below."
+    - copy: "Additionally, all shared plots and grids can be viewed on the ['Organize'](https://plot.ly/organize/home) page, by clicking on the 'Shared with me' tab on the left-hand side, as seen below."
       img: "![Shared Files](../static/images/collaboration-doc/share-with-me.png)"
     - copy: "The plot or grid can be viewed or edited by clicking on the 'View' or 'Edit' buttons that appear when hovering over file thumbnails."
       img: "![Hover thumbnail](../static/images/collaboration-doc/hover-thumbnail.gif)"